-For as long as we had been going to festivals, women had been treated as an afterthought in their lineups to the point where you may even be surprised to find that female actually exist.
+For as long as we have been going to festivals, women have been treated as an afterthought in their lineups.
+Sometimes to the point where it seemed festival bookers weren’t aware that women actually existed.

-What you can see above is the total amount of headline acts that year (usually three a festival, but some years Glastonbury wasn’t on, and Download didn’t become Download until 2003), against the amount of them to be female acts, shown in teal.
+What you can see above is the total amount of headline acts that year (usually three a festival, but some years Glastonbury wasn’t on, and Download didn’t become Download until 2003), and the amount of them that featured women (shown in teal).

-In the last twenty years, there were twelve years where the major UK festivals had no female headliners, and even in the eight where there were female acts, there was only one occasion where we had more than one female act across the three festivals.
+In the last twenty years, there were twelve years where the major UK festivals had no female headliners at all.
+Even in the eight where there were female acts, there was only one occasion where we had more than one female act across the three festivals.

 What’s more, those female headliners never consisted of more than one woman.
 Between Reading & Leeds and Glastonbury there has been Beyoncé , Adele, Skunk Anansie, Paramore, The White Stripes and Arcade Fire, but Download…